AdobeDocs/experience-platform.en/help/segmentation/ui/audience-portal.md

 ![The available options for bulk actions are displayed.](../images/ui/audience-portal/bulk-actions.png)

-When you apply bulk actions to these audiences, the following conditions apply:
+When you apply bulk actions to audiences, the following conditions apply:

 - You **can** select audiences from different pages.
 - You **cannot** delete an audience which is being used in a destination activation.